rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/chatbot/examples/demos/Chatbot.md

 6. A [`<ChatbotConversationHistoryNav>`](/patternfly-ai/chatbot/ui#navigation) toggled open and closed by the `<ChatbotHeaderMenu`> in the `<ChatbotHeader>`.

-7. A "skip to ChatBot" button that allows you to skip to the chatbot content via the [PatternFly skip to content component](/patternfly-ai/chatbot/ui#skip-to-content).
+7. A "Skip to chatbot" button that allows you to skip to the chatbot content via the [PatternFly skip to content component](/patternfly-ai/chatbot/ui#skip-to-content).
 To display this button you must tab into the main window.

 ```js file="./Chatbot.tsx" isFullscreen